 Wood Burning Fireplace Inserts – Buying Guide & Checklist

-Before buying a fireplace insert, make sure to check all the things mentioned below.
+Before buying a fireplace insert, check all the things mentioned below.

-It will help you choose the best insert based on your requirements and it will definitely save you some money in the long run.
+It will help you choose the best insert based on your requirements and save you some money in the long run.

 Size of your fireplace

-The biggest mistake you can do is to go out there and buy the best-looking fireplace insert.
+The biggest mistake you can make is to go out there and buy the best-looking fireplace insert.
 Why?

 If you don’t know the size of your fireplace, you could buy a bigger insert that won’t fit in your fireplace (Yup, I’ve made this mistake).